-A good self-help book is worth its weight in therapy fees.
+A good self-help book is worth its weight in therapy fee, especially if you are attempting to strengthen your self-esteem.
 I recommend many books for my patients to read between session hours but none as often as this one.
 Today I am quoting directly out of Feeling Good, The New Mood Therapy, by Dr. David Burns.
 While reviewing a chapter I wanted to copy for a woman who had trouble seeing the value in her work as a stay at home mother, I found this reminder:

 …There is no such thing as a worthless human being.

 “Then how can I develop a sense of self-esteem?” you may ask.

 The answer is – you don’t have to!
 You don’t have to do anything especially worthy to create or deserve self-esteem; all you have to do is turn off that critical, haranguing, inner voice.
 Why?
 Because that critical inner voice is wrong!
 Your internal self-abuse springs from illogical distorted thinking.
 Your sense of worthlessness is not based in truth, it is just the abscess which lies at the core of depressive illness.

 3 Steps to Strengthen Your Self-Esteem